PromptForSegCXR: Prompt-Driven Multi-Organ and Multi-Disease Segmentation in Chest X-rays using a Multi-stage Fusion Mechanism: Experimental Settings

 \subsection{Machine Configuration}

-This study was conducted using the computational resources provided by Kaggle’s GPU-accelerated platform \citep{kaggle}.
-A Kaggle Notebook environment equipped with two NVIDIA Tesla T4 GPUs, each offering 16GB of GDDR6 memory and 2,560 CUDA cores, was utilized.
+All experiments were conducted on Kaggle’s GPU-accelerated platform \cite{kaggle}, using a notebook environment equipped with two NVIDIA Tesla T4 GPUs (each with 16 GB GDDR6 memory and 2,560 CUDA cores).
+This configuration provided sufficient computational capacity for training the lightweight PromptForSegCXR model efficiently.